A Japanophile who has survived 15 solo trips to Japan. His visits focus on discovering the country’s lesser-known attractions.

 In the classic horror movie The Evil Dead, a victim was brutally attacked and raped by demonically possessed trees.
 This sequence itself one of the most notorious scenes of the exploitation horror movie genre.

 The Jubokko is similar to such trees, although it doesn’t rape, it simply captures humans and sucks out their blood.
 Innocuous in appearance, these carnivorous trees grow at battlefields where many had died, nourished by the blood of the deceased.
 Upon feasting on a human, a Jubokko is rejuvenated.
 This then paves the way for the next killing.

 Interestingly, the branch of a Jubokko is said to be capable of healing humans.
 They even bleed blood when cut.
 Whether it’s worth going near a Jubokko, though, depends on how desperate you are to be healed.

 Because of their rather comical appearances, and how statues of them are sometimes used as tourism mascots, it’s easy to forget that Kappa are dangerous river-dwelling Japanese Yokai you wouldn’t want to cross paths with.

-Resembling an anthropomorphic tortoise, and with a distinctive dish-like bald spot on its head that holds water, a Kappa is cantankerous by nature and fond of violently wrestling humans.
-Worse, some tribes of Kappa, of which there are many, even drag humans into rivers and lakes to drown them.
-After which they happily feed on the remains.
+Resembling anthropomorphic tortoises, and each with a distinctive dish-like bald spot on its head containing water, Kappa are cantankerous by nature and fond of violently wrestling humans.
+Worse, some tribes, of which there are many, even drag humans into rivers and lakes to drown them.
+Following which they happily feed on the remains.

 Fortunately, Kappa aren’t too bright and can be easily dealt with.
 According to folklore, they are obsessed with cordiality and so if you bow to one, it would certainly bow back; thus spilling the water it holds on its head.
 This supposedly immobilizes the creature.
 If you then refill the water, you could even subjugate the creature.